Final Destination 3: Critical response

-Review aggregator website Rotten Tomatoes reports that 43% of 116 critics gave the film a positive review, with an average rating of 5.10/10.
+Review aggregator website Rotten Tomatoes reports that 44% of 117 critics gave the film a positive review, with an average rating of 5.1 out of 10.
 The site's critics consensus reads: "Final Destination 3 is more of the same: gory and pointless, with nowhere new to go."
-At Metacritic the film has a weighted average score of 41 out of 100, based on 28 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 41 out of 100, based on 28 critics, indicating "mixed or average" reviews.

 Several critics described the story as formulaic compared to the previous installments; Roger Ebert wrote that the film's main issue was its predictability and lack of tension because it was "clear to everyone who must die and in what order".
 Variety compared the narrative negatively with the franchise's second installment, describing the third film as lacking intricacy.
 The New York Times similarly described the film as lacking the "novelty of the first [or] the panache of the second".
 TV Guide called the periods between characters' deaths "dull", highlighting one reason the film failed to match the formula set out in the previous installments.
 Other reviewers were more positive; IGN praised the story—Chris Carle wrote that the "formula has been perfected rather than worn out" by the third film.
 Empire's Kim Newman and The Guardian found the story enjoyable, but said Final Destination 3 adhered primarily to the structure set out by the rest of the franchise.

 The film's tone and death scenes were positively received by critics.
 Writing for ReelViews, James Berardinelli described Final Destination 3 as incorporating more humor compared to its predecessors and said it worked to the film's benefit.
 The Seattle Times agreed the film's humorous tone helped to elevate it and said fans of the franchise would enjoy the death sequences.
 Sarah Dobbs of Den of Geek! said the tone made Final Destination 3 the high point of the franchise.
 She commended the film's style as a "brightly coloured [and] slightly silly meditation on how we're all gonna die one day, so we might as well do it explosively".
 The tanning bed and nail gun scenes were singled out as the best death sequences from the film and the franchise.

-Some critics praised Winstead's performance.
-According to the BBC, "… the real tragedy is that promising young actress Mary Elizabeth Winstead must endure this torture".
+Winstead's performance was praised.
+According to the BBC, "the real tragedy is that promising young actress Mary Elizabeth Winstead must endure this torture".
 Berardinelli described her as delivering "as competent a job as one could expect in these dire circumstances".
 Felix Gonzalez, Jr. of DVD Reviews praised Winstead's and Merriman's performances as one of the few positive aspects of the film.
 Similarly, The Seattle Times praised Winstead for conveying Wendy's emotions.
 The Daily Telegraph also listed Wendy as one of the top 20 final girls in horror films and praised Winstead's performance for making Wendy a believable character.